 Assigned reviewer – Joann Muna, Dr. Michael Chan, Dr. Virginia Tudela

-GCC embraces diversity in its employees and students and is committed to providing equal employment opportunity to its diverse population.
-Although the College has done a tremendous effort in hiring employees to represent its diverse student and employee population, it still needs to work in hiring faculty of Micronesian decent to represent its Micronesian student population which represents ten percent of its total student population.
+GCC embraces diversity in its employees and students and is committed to providing an equal employment opportunity to anyone who applies for a position at GCC.
+Although the College has made tremendous strides in hiring employees to represent a diverse student and employee population, it still needs to work on hiring faculty of Micronesian decent to represent its Micronesian student population which accounts for ten percent of its total student population.
 As noted in the College’s Fact Book, GCC has no instructors of Micronesian decent (Chuuk, Pohnpei, Yap, Kosrae).
-The College believes that understanding language and cultural bearers of its diverse student population would foster program completion and help students succeed on their educational goals.
-Having students and instructors of the same ethnic and cultural background would ease the communication barriers between students and instructors where students can better express their difficulty in attaining success in their program of study and make them feel comfortable in getting the help they need.
+The College believes that understanding language and cultural bearers of its diverse student population would foster program completion and help students accomplished their educational goals.
+Having students and instructors of the same ethnic and cultural background would ease the communication barriers, encourage the students to seek the assistance they require, and may result in the attainment of success in the students’ program of study.

 In light of minimizing cultural and language barriers among the College’s diverse employee and student population, GCC has recently hired a professional originally from FSM and a former University of Guam Professor to teach a course in Family Services, a recently re-instituted program.
-Although the position is an adjunct faculty position, it is the beginning of GCC’s commitment of pursuing sufficient representation among its employees and students.
-GCC will continue to recruit employees to better serve its diverse student population in its continuous effort to help students succeed with their educational goals and compete and be productive members of the global workforce.
+Although the position is an adjunct faculty position, it is an excellent start to GCC’s commitment of contributing to the diversity profile of its faculty .
+GCC will continue to recruit and hire employees to better serve its diverse student population so they may accomplish their educational goals, compete, and be productive members of the global workforce.

+Comments/feedback by Dr. Mike

 Status: Closed